-- Get your A/C tuned up.
-Having your A/C tuned can help it run more efficiently, which in turn saves you money.
+- Get your Air Conditioner tuned up.
+Having your air conditioner tuned can help it run more efficiently, which in turn saves you money.

 - Keep your windows covered.
 Closing your blinds and curtains can help keep the sun from shining in and heating up your home.